sdmx-twg/sdmx-im/docs/framework/4_framework-the-sdmx-transmission-formats.md

-SDMX-ML is the XML transmission format specification for exchanging structural metadata, data and reference metadata, and interacting with SDMX registry services.
-It is designed as a general-purpose format for all automation and data / metadata exchange tasks, and provides the most complete coverage.
+SDMX-ML is the XML transmission format specification for exchanging structural metadata, data and reference metadata, and interacting with SDMX registry services based on XML messages.
+It is designed as a general-purpose format for all automation and data / metadata exchange tasks, and provides complete coverage.

 There are four distinct types of message: